 In The Doras: 30 Years of Theatre, Dance and Opera in Toronto, theatre critic Jon Kaplan named UnSpun Theatre one of a handful of independent companies that "have given audience some of the most exciting work of the past few years."

 ARTISTIC DIRECTOR - CHRIS HANRATTY

 A writer and director,Chris has co-created many of UnSpun Theatre’s past work, including minotaur, Don’t Wake Me and One Block (Harbourfront HATCH program).
 His co-adaptation of The Tin Drum garnered 5 Dora Award nominations, including Best Director.
 He co-created and directed The Speedy, which premiered as part of Harbourfront Centre's World Stage.
 He was shortlisted for the Ontario Arts Council John Hirsch Directing Prize.
-Chris also works in film, and was the director and story editor for the shorts Family First (Worldwide Short Film Festival; Palm Springs International Film Festival), and Rung (Tribeca International Film Festival).
-He recently completed his third film Robert’s Circle.
+Chris also works in film.
+His shorts Family First, Rung, and Robert's Circle have played at numerous international film festivals including the Worldwide Short Film Festival, Palm Springs International Film Festival, and Tribeca International Film Festival.
 Chris studied Drama and Film at the University of Alberta.

 CREATIVE DIRECTOR - SHIRA LEUCHTER